5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ![image](https://raw.githubusercontent.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/main/Pics/CPU_PM.png)
 </details>

-> [!WARNING]
->
-> Don't install Intel Power Gadget on macOS Sonoma 14.2 beta 3 or newer!
-The `EnergyDriver.kext` it installs causes all cores to permanently run at 100 %!
-Use the included Uninstaller to get rid of it prior to upgrading to macOS 14!

 ### Calculate a Scan Policy (optional)
 The items displayed in OpenCore's Boot Picker menu are based on a combination of bits representing supported devices (SATA, NVME, USB, etc.) and file systems (APFS, HFS, NTFS, etc.).
 There are 24 bits which can be turned on and off to modify what's displayed in the Boot Picker.
 The combination of selected bits create what's called the `ScanPolicy`.
 It's located under in the `config.plist` under `Misc/Security`.
 The default value of my EFI is `0` (everything).
 Although this is great for compatibility, it will also display EFI Folders on drives which are not the boot drive as well.